 Well, the kefir container did leak.
 I’m not sure whether it was from the pressure of fermentation or the plane trip, likely a bit of both.
 The kefir also turned all the milk into cheese and whey, which then separated nicely with the cheese remaining in the container and the whey draining into the ziploc bag.

 Though I was pretty disoriented and jet-lagged when we arrived, I did take a trip to a M&S for snacks and a jug of milk to feed my grains.
 I also didn’t have a jar but a glass on the counter worked well enough with a ramekin for a lid.

-Here is my little bud floating happily in some fresh, organic Welsh milk.
-And I’m glad I bought it because tomorrow I am going to need that kefir to make some quick rise bread dough.
+I’m glad I bought my kefir because tomorrow I am going to need that cultured milk to make some quick rise bread dough!